An explicit computation of the Blanchfield pairing for arbitrary links: Proof of Theorem

 \begin{lemma} All the squares in (\ref{eq:PsiEqualsTheta}) commute. \end{lemma} \begin{proof} The upper left square commutes by definition of $\Phi$, see (\ref{eq:DefIntersection}).
-The middle left square, the bottom right square and the bottom triangle all clearly commute.
+The bottom right square and the bottom triangle clearly commute.
 Let us now deal with the large rectangle on the upper right.
 Start with $x$ in $\partial^{-1}(T)$.
-Using the definition of $j$, we have $j(x)=i(x_0)$, where $x_0$ lies in $H_2(W;\Lambda_S)$ and satisfies $i(x_0)=\Delta x$.
+Using the definition of $j$, we have $j(x)=i(x_0) \otimes \frac{1}{r}$, where $r \in \Lambda_S$ and $x_0 \in H_2(W;\Lambda_S)$ satisfy $i(x_0)=r x$.
 The desired relation now follows readily: